DoctorKhan/The-Social-Game-Book/src/20_part/188_ancient_control_system.md

 ## The Realization

-We're not looking at separate historical incidents.
-We're looking at the same strategy being deployed repeatedly because it works.
-And it's not just historical—it's happening right now, in real-time, through the systems we've built.
+We're looking at the same strategy being deployed repeatedly across history because it works.
+This pattern extends beyond historical analysis—it's happening right now, in real-time, through the systems we've built.

 **The great question**: How do you fight a strategy that's been perfected over millennia?